irff/irfan3/_page/learning.md

 * The General Theory of Employment, Interest, and Money, by John Maynard Keynes
 * Individualism and Economic Order,by F.A.
 Hayek
 * Bad Samaritans, by Ha-Joong Chang
+* Why Nations Fail, by Daron Acemoglu & James A Robinson

 ### 5. Philosophy
 * The Republic, by Plato &#8227;
 * [General Philosophy Course at Oxford, by Peter Millican](https://podcasts.ox.ac.uk/series/general-philosophy) &#8227;
-* The Consolations of Philosophy, by Alain de Botton &#8227;
+* The Consolations of Philosophy, by Alain de Botton &dagger;
 * [History of Philosophy without any gaps](http://www.historyofphilosophy.net/)
 * [Critical Reasoning for Beginners Course at Oxford, by Marianne Talbot](http://podcasts.ox.ac.uk/series/critical-reasoning-beginners)
 * Sophie's World, by Jostein Gaarder